Baltimore Claws: Personnel

 In September the Claws gained attention early by gaining the rights to superstar Dan Issel of the reigning ABA champion Kentucky Colonels.
 The Colonels were supposed to receive center Tom Owens and $500,000 in cash for Issel, but the $500,000 never arrived.
-When Colonels owner John Y. Brown, Jr. found out the money hadn't arrived, he stormed into a Claws board meeting and announced Issel was being sold to the Denver Nuggets.
+When Colonels owner John Y. Brown Jr. found out the money hadn't arrived, he stormed into a Claws' board meeting and announced he was selling Issel to the Denver Nuggets instead.
 To make the move look like a trade between Denver and Baltimore, the Nuggets sent forward Dave Robisch to the Claws.
-The Claws' owners protested, claiming that three more players should have come to Baltimore in the trade.
-They threatened to fold the team if the other players didn't arrive, but the league ruled against them.
+The Claws' owners protested, claiming that three more players should have come to Baltimore with Robisch.
+They threatened to shut down if the other players didn't arrive, claiming that they would not be able to field a competitive team without them.
+However, the league sided with Denver.
 The Claws then sent another good player, Rick Mount, to the Utah Stars in another trade.

-The Claws entered the preseason under coach Joe Mullaney with a roster that included Mel Daniels and Stew Johnson.
-The Claws also suited up guard Skip Wise, who the previous year was the first freshman to make the Atlantic Coast Conference all-conference first team.
+The Claws entered the preseason under head coach Joe Mullaney with a roster that included Mel Daniels and Stew Johnson as key players.
+The Claws also suited up guard Skip Wise, who in the previous year was the first freshman to make the Atlantic Coast Conference All-Conference First Team after the NCAA changed its rules to allow for freshmen players to play college basketball.
 But Wise (a native of Baltimore) chose not to return to Clemson for his sophomore year, instead signing a five-year, $700,000 no-cut contract with the Claws.

 Games

-The Baltimore Claws played only three games in their history, all preseason exhibitions.
-The first was on October 9, 1975 in Salisbury, Maryland, against the Virginia Squires.
-The Squires won 131–121; attendance was reported at 1,150.
+The Claws played only three games in their history, all preseason exhibitions.
+The first was on October 9, 1975, in the nearby city of Salisbury, Maryland, against the Virginia Squires.
+The Squires won their first match against the Claws 131–121; attendance was reported to be at 1,150 people.

 Two days later the Claws lost to the NBA's Philadelphia 76ers 103–82 in Cherry Hill, New Jersey, in front of a capacity crowd of 1,213 at East High School.

-On October 16, 1975, the Claws played the Squires again, this time at Knott Arena, Mt.
-St. Mary's College, Emmitsburg, Maryland.
-Virginia won again, 100–88, in front of approximately 500 spectators.
+On October 16, 1975, the Claws played the Squires again, this time at the Knott Arena in Mount St. Mary's College at Emmitsburg, Maryland.
+Virginia won once again, this time by a 100–88 final score, in front of approximately 500 spectators.